-On 6 May 2014, we entered into a €500 million facilities agreement with BNP Paribas S.A. and ING Bank N.V. as active bookrunners and mandated lead arrangers (the "Facilities Agreement").
-The Facilities Agreement provides for a €250 million term loan facility and a €250 million revolving credit facility.
+On 6 May 2014, we entered into a \leq 00 million facilities agreement with BNP Paribas S.A. and ING Bank N.V. as active bookrunners and mandated lead arrangers (the "Facilities Agreement").
+The Facilities Agreement provides for a \leq 250 million term loan facility and a \leq 250 million revolving credit facility.

-We expect to draw the full amount of the €250.0 million term loan facility on the next business day after pricing of the Offering.
+We have drawn the full amount of the €250.0 million term loan facility on 20 June 2014.